Fukushima nuclear accident: Treating contaminated water

 As of 2013, about 400 t of cooling water per day was being pumped into the reactors.
 Another 400 t of groundwater was seeping into the structure.
 Some 800 t of water per day was removed for treatment, half of which was reused for cooling and half diverted to storage tanks.
-Ultimately the contaminated water, after treatment to remove radionuclides other than tritium, has to be discharged into the Pacific ocean.
+Ultimately the contaminated water, after treatment to remove radionuclides other than tritium, has to be discharged into the Pacific Ocean.
 TEPCO created an underground ice wall to block the flow of groundwater into the reactor buildings.
 A $300 million 7.8 MW cooling facility freezes the ground to a depth of 30 meters.
 As of 2019, the contaminated water generation had been reduced to 170 t per day.

 In February 2014, NHK reported that TEPCO was reviewing its radioactivity data, after finding much higher levels of radioactivity than was reported earlier.
-Groundwater collected in July 2013 contained 5 MBq (0.12 millicuries) of strontium per liter (5 MBq/L) not the 900 kBq (0.02 millicuries) (900 kBq/L) that were initially reported.
+Groundwater collected in July 2013 contained 5 MBq (0.12 millicuries) of strontium per liter (5 MBq/L) not the 0.9 MBq (0.02 millicuries) (900 kBq/L) that were initially reported.

 On 10 September 2015, floodwaters driven by Typhoon Etau prompted mass evacuations in Japan and overwhelmed the drainage pumps at the stricken power plant.
 Hundreds of metric tons of radioactive water entered the ocean as a result.
 Plastic bags filled with contaminated soil and grass were also swept away by the flood waters.

 As of October 2019, 1.17 million cubic meters of contaminated water was stored in the plant area.
 The water is being treated by a purification system that can remove radionuclides, except tritium, to a level that Japanese regulations allow to be discharged to the sea.
 As of December 2019, 28% of the water had been purified to the required level, while the remaining 72% needed additional purification.
 However, tritium cannot be separated from the water.
-As of October 2019, the total amount of tritium in the water was about 856 terabecquerels, and the average tritium concentration was about 0.73 megabecquerels per liter.
+As of October 2019, the total amount of tritium in the water was about 856 terabecquerels, and the average tritium concentration was about 0.73 MBq per liter.

 A 2020 committee set up by the Japanese Government concluded that the purified water should be released to the sea or evaporated to the atmosphere.
 The committee calculated that discharging all the water to the sea in one year would cause a radiation dose of 0.81 microsieverts to the local people, whereas evaporation would cause 1.2 microsieverts.
 For comparison, Japanese people get 2100 microsieverts per year from natural radiation.
 IAEA considers that the dose calculation method is appropriate.
 Further, the IAEA recommended that a decision on the water disposal must be made urgently.
 Despite the negligible doses, the Japanese committee is concerned that the water disposal may cause reputational damage to the prefecture, especially to the fishing industry and to tourism.